Undergraduate Program in the News

 Caroline Caldwell has been selected as this year's recipient of the Ralph Cutler Greene Award.
 This $2500 scholarship is awarded annually to one of our most outstanding senior Astronomy students at the University of Texas.
 Service to the department, University, and community at large were considered in addition to quality research and academic performance.
 Caroline is a member of the Astronomy Students Association and served on the Undergraduate Faculty Search Committee.
 After graduation, Caroline will attend graduate school in astronomy at Liverpool John Moores University. more..

 Astronomy Students Association (ASA ) Volunteers Donate Effort for Undergraduate Recruiting

-The effort was fueled by pizza provided by the BoV, for which the
+The effort was fueled by pizza provided by the BoV, for which the participants were very grateful.

 13 June 2012

 Astronomy senior Renata Violante is this year's winner of the Karl G. Henize Endowed Scholarship.
 The Karl G. Henize Endowed Scholarship is awarded annually to a junior or senior student who intends to pursue a graduate degree in Astronomy.
 Renata intends to pursue a graduate degree in Astronomy after she finishes her B.S. in Astronomy and Physics here at UT Austin in December.
 Renata is also this year's recepient of the 2012 Board of Visitor Undergraduate Scholarship, which is awarded annually to a junior or senior astronomy student for excellent overall performance. more..